SkywardApps/popcorn/docs/dotnet/DotNetTutorialLazyLoading.md

 ﻿# [Popcorn](../../README.md) > [Documentation](../Documentation.md) > [DotNet](DotNetDocumentation.md) > Tutorial: Lazy Loading

 [Lazy Loading](https://en.wikipedia.org/wiki/Lazy_loading) is a design pattern used to save processing power when creating or retrieving objects.
-It is helpful when loading an entity that has a complex object as a property.
+It does this by only loading associated entities when required to do so.

 An example of where lazy loading is beneficial is a list of authors on a blog site.
 There could be many authors and each author could have many blog posts associated with them.
 A view is created to show all authors that have a post on the site.
 Without lazy loading, you run the risk of pulling back all posts for all authors in that list.
 For a large list, this could be very expensive and wasteful if the purpose of the view is not to show posts